rtcharity/resources.eahub.org/content/tips/community-health.md

 *This page compiles resources by Owen Cotton-Barratt, Julia Wise,* <a target="_blank" href="https://docs.google.com/document/d/1c6k8-_6YJx9es5cq84ufqux5j145_l1sAUl4hB0hT1w/edit">*CEA Community Health workshop sessions*</a>,  *and suggestions from the CEA groups and community health teams*.

+Community Health refers to our community's ability to grow and produce value in the future.
+Bringing people into the community is important, but EA's discussion norms, culture, and reputation are also big determinants of our long-term success.
+How we discuss ideas is vitally important because it shapes our ability to learn more, uncover mistakes we're making, and resolve uncertainties and disagreements.
+Additionally, EA's internal culture, reputation, and demographics affect who feels comfortable engaging with our community.
+We think it's important that we build a healthy intellectual culture, a positive reputation, and an inclusive community.
+If we fail to do so, a lot of the movement's potential could be squandered.

-### If your group is experiencing community health issues, reach out to <a target="_blank" href="https://efctv.org/contactperson">Julia Wise and Sky Mayhew</a> from CEA’s community health team, or visit Julia during her <a target="_blank" href="https://calendly.com/julia-d-wise">office hours</a>.
+### If your group is experiencing  issues, reach out to <a target="_blank" href="https://efctv.org/contactperson">Julia Wise and Sky Mayhew</a> from CEA’s community health team, or visit Julia during her <a target="_blank" href="https://calendly.com/julia-d-wise">office hours</a>.

 # Contents

+* <a href="#what">What is Community Health</a>
 * <a href="#importance">The Importance of Being Welcoming</a>
 * <a href="#welcoming">Creating Welcoming, Inclusive Groups</a>